Transition Role of Entangled Data in Quantum Machine Learning

-where $c_1=128(2^n+1)/\tilde{\varepsilon}^2$, $c_2= \min\{(1-2\tilde{\varepsilon})^2, (64\tilde{\varepsilon}^2-1)^2\}$, $\tilde{\varepsilon}=\Theta(2^n\varepsilon)$, and the expectation is taken over all target unitary $U$, entangled states $\ket{\psi_j}$ and measurement outputs $\bm{o_j}$. \end{theorem} The achieved results indicate the transition role of the entangled data in determining the prediction error.
-Particularly, when a sufficient number of measurements $m$ is allowed such that the Schmidt rank $r$ obeys $r<\sqrt{m/(c_1n)}$, the prediction error is determined by the term $rn$ and hence increasing $r$ can constantly decrease the prediction error.
+The achieved results indicate the transition role of the entangled data in determining the prediction error.
+Particularly, when a sufficient number of measurements $m$ is allowed such that the Schmidt rank $r$ obeys $r<\sqrt{m/(c_12^n n)}$, the minimum term in the achieved lower bound refers to $Nrn$ and hence increasing $r$ can constantly decrease the prediction error.
 Accordingly, in the two extreme cases of $r=1$ and $r=2^n$, achieving zero averaged risk requires $N=2^nc_2/n$ and $N=1$ training input states, where the latter achieves an exponential reduction in the number of training data compared with the former.
 This observation implies that the entangled data empower QML with provable quantum advantage, which accords with the achieved results of Ref.~\cite{sharma2022reformulation} in the ideal coherent learning protocol with infinite measurements.

-By contrast, in the scenario with $r \ge \sqrt{m/(c_1n)}$, increasing $r$ could enlarge the prediction error.
-This result indicates that the entangled data can be harmful to achieving quantum advantages, which \textit{contrasts with previous results} where the entanglement (e.g., entangled operations or measurements) is believed to contribute to the quantum advantage \cite{jozsa2003role,yoganathan2019one,sharma2022reformulation}.
+By contrast, in the scenario with $r \ge \sqrt{m/(c_12^nn)}$, increasing $r$ could enlarge the prediction error.
+This result indicates that the entangled data can be harmful to achieving quantum advantages, which \textit{contrasts with previous results} where the entanglement (e.g., entangled operations or measurements) is believed to contribute to the quantum advantage \cite{jozsa2003role,yoganathan2019one,khatri2019quantum, sharma2022reformulation}.
 This counterintuitive phenomenon stems from the fact that when incoherently learning quantum dynamics, information obtained from each measurement decreases with the increased $r$ and hence a small $m$ is incapable of extracting all information of the target unitary carried by the entangled state.